Raoaditi/Node/README.md

 4. Node-mongodb
     - Configure your Node application to communicate with a MongoDB server
     - Perform various database operations on the MongoDB server from your Node application using the Node MongoDB driver.

+5. Node-mongoose
+    - Define and construct Mongoose schemas and models
+    - Interact with MongoDB server using Mongoose from your Node application.